FelixTheStudent/cellpypes/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# cellpypes
+# cellpypes – Cell type pipes for R

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cellpypes is to …
+With cellpypes, you can quickly construct simple and clear cell type hierarchies with marker gene rules and the popular piping operator `%>%`.
+The goal of cellpypes is to make manual cell type assignments of single-cell RNAseq data convenient, clear and reproducible.

 ## Installation

-Install *cellpypes* with the following commands:
+Install cellpypes with the following commands:
 <!-- You can install the released version of cellpypes from [CRAN](https://CRAN.R-project.org) with: -->
 <!-- ``` r --> <!-- install.packages("cellpypes") --> <!-- ``` -->